 The University has run internal pay equity audits since 2009.
-In 2020 the University saw a drop in the average total remuneration gender pay gap from 2019 down 0.9% to 14.5%, with the University’s base salary gender pay gap currently 13.7%.
-A more detailed breakdown of pay gaps across classifications, and workplace profile data including manager and non-manager representation, promotions, and staff access to flexible work and parental leave options is available at Workforce Profile and Pay Equity Analysis.
+In 2022 the University saw a drop in the average organisation wide gender pay gap down 1.2% from 2021 to 11.4%.
+A detailed analysis of our workplace profile data including manager and non-manager representation, promotions, and staff access to flexible work and parental leave options is available at Workforce Profile.

 Equal pay day

 Equal Pay Day marks the additional time from the end of the previous financial year that women must work in order to earn the same average income as men.
 The Equal Pay Day for 2022 falls on Tuesday 29 August.